Anfel-mz/pig-game/README.md

 <img width="947" alt="image" src="https://user-images.githubusercontent.com/95438412/166080203-baf4d6af-8d4e-4777-8833-0ff9c20b272c.png">

-built and designed with HTML, CSS and used DOM manipulation with JavaScript to create the cool page effects.
+built and designed with HTML, CSS and used DOM manipulation with JavaScript to create the cool page effects and manipulate the buttons. check my code to learn more.